Posted by Hannah Welbourn, Solicitor

 Trainee Hannah Welbourn, in her third seat at Royds Withy King, shares her 10 top tips for making the most of your training contract.

-I’m currently a third seat trainee in the Private Client team, my first two seats were in the Family and Personal Injury teams at Royds Withy King.
+I’m a Solicitor in the Private Client team.
+My first two seats were in the Family, Personal Injury, Private Client and Employment teams at Royds Withy King.
 I’m really enjoying the wide variety of work I’m involved in and the high levels of client contact in my current role.
-My next seat is in the Employment team which I’m really looking forward to.
-As I approach my final seat, I’ve been thinking about what I’ve learned and the things it would have been useful to know at the start of my training contract, my tips are as follows:
+Now I have qualified, I’ve been thinking about what I’ve learned and the things it would have been useful to know at the start of my training contract, my tips are as follows:

 - Keep your LPC notes close to hand: Bring your LPC textbooks and notes into work, they can be a very useful reminder and often provide a good overview, enabling you to see where the task you have been given fits into the bigger picture.